 3 Ways to Increase the Likelihood of LMS Adoption

-The road from identifying your training needs to successfully Learning Management System adoption can be long and fraught with peril.
+The road from identifying your training needs to successfully adopting a Learning Management System can be long and fraught with peril.
 No matter how good is the system you choose, it has no value if you cannot get the people in your organization to use it and fully learn from it.
 Luckily, there is a lot that you can do to make LMS adoption more successful and the system more likely to be used by your team.
 The Brandon Hall Group’s most recent LMS study: LMS Trends 2014: Installed vs. SaaS Deployment[¹] shows that poor usability, mobile incompatibility, and out-of-date appearance are the top reasons for user dissatisfaction.

 Therefore, introducing a new technology is not enough.
 Ensuring the employees engage with it is equally important.
 Here, are a few tips that you may find useful when rolling out your next-gen LMS: